Submitting results from non-pytest sources #

 HTTP API caveat #

-POST /api/runs does NOT accept submitted results.
-It launches a pytest subprocess against a test_path.
-For results submission from non-Python sources, the supported path is the Python LitmusClient (wrapped behind a thin CLI or subprocess if needed).
-An HTTP results-submission endpoint is not currently shipped — see the open follow-up.
+POST /api/runs does NOT accept submitted results — it launches a pytest subprocess against a test_path.
+To submit results from a non-Python source, wrap the LitmusClient snippet above in a one-file CLI and call it from your toolchain.
+A direct HTTP results-submission endpoint is not currently available.

 Querying results #